ColeJam13/NotaPOS/Documentation/nota-pos-one-pager.md

 **Phase 3 Stretch Goals:**
 - Localized hardware for data hosting to prevent any downtime
-- Personal knowledge database written in plain langauge for troubleshooting. without endless customer service phone calls
+- Personal knowledge database written in plain langauge for troubleshooting without endless customer service phone calls
 - Inventory tracking by analyzing items sold for both FoH and BoH stocking

 ---